-Land Use Minimum Points Required Required Location Off-Street Option A: 1.0 times the total number of parking Within the parking lot in curbed Parking Lot spaces provided; 50% of the points must be islands or peninsulas (minimum 9containing achieved by tree planting. feet in width) ten (10) or Option B: 1.5 times the total number of parking Within 15-feet of the perimeter of more spaces spaces provided; 50% of the points must be the parking lot pavement, on a achieved by tree planting. landscaped berm (minimum 3-feet in height) Street 40% of the overall length of the street frontage; Along the street frontage within a Frontage 80% of the points must be achieved by tree minimum 5-foot wide landscape planting strip Required When adjoining a residentially zoned property, Along the protected properties Residential 50% of the overall length of the adjoining adjacent property line within a Protection property line; 100% of the points must be minimum 20-foot buffer area; in Screen achieved by planting which will reach a addition to the requirements of Along minimum height of 8 feet at maturity.
-Section 7.4.3.8 Adjacent Property Line Required When facing a residentially zoned property Within a 5-foot wide landscape Residential with an intervening public right-of-way, strip along the intervening public Protection 40% of the overall length of the facing right-of-way; in addition to the Screen property line; 80% of the points must be requirements of Section 7.4.3.8; Along Public achieved by planning small or medium shrubs may be combined with required Right-of- street frontage landscaping.
-Way
+Land Use Minimum Points Required Required Location Off-Street Parking Lot containing Option A: 1.0 times the total number of parking spaces provided; 50% of the points must be achieved by tree planting.
+Within the parking lot in curbed islands or peninsulas (minimum 9-feet in width) ten (10) or more spaces Option B: 1.5 times the total number of parking spaces provided; 50% of the points must be achieved by tree planting.
+Within 15-feet of the perimeter of the parking lot pavement, on a landscaped berm (minimum 3-feet in height) Street Frontage 40% of the overall length of the street frontage; 80% of the points must be achieved by tree planting Along the street frontage within a minimum 5-foot wide landscape strip Required Residential Protection Screen Along Adjacent Property Line When adjoining a residential property, 50% of the overall length of the adjoining property line; 100% of the points must be achieved by planting which will reach a minimum height of 8 feet at maturity.
+Along the protected properties adjacent property line within a minimum 20-foot buffer area; in addition to the requirements of Section 7.4.3.8 Required Residential Protection Screen Along Public Right-of- Way Where facing a residential property which in intervening public right-of-way, 40% of the overall length of the facing property line; 80% of the points must be achieved by planning small or medium shrubs bay of parking spaces shall be no longer than 20 Within a 5-foot wide landscape strip along the intervening public right-of-way; in addition to the requirements of Section 7.4.3.8; may be combined with required street frontage landscaping.